Our Friends in the North: Plot

 Seven years later in 1995, Nicky has been living in Italy and returns to Newcastle to attend Florrie's funeral.
 Tosker and Elaine have slowly rebuilt their business and are on the eve of opening a new floating nightclub.
 Geordie has escaped from prison and approaches the club looking for work, where he is recognised by Elaine.
-Although Tosker and Elaine privately do not believe his story that he is out on parole, they take him in and give him a job playing keyboard for the opening night band.
-Nicky desperately tries to convince Felix that his life was not a failure, but Felix's mind is too far gone to understand.
+Although Tosker and Elaine privately do not believe his story that he is out on parole, they take him in and give him a job playing keyboards for the opening night band.
+Nicky desperately tries to convince Felix that his life, in particular the Jarrow March, was not a failure, but Felix's mind is too far gone to understand.
 Geordie tries to attend the club launch event but is refused entry due to a miscommunication with the bouncers.
 Tosker fills in for the band at the last minute and finally achieves his dream of musical stardom, albeit on a small scale.
-The four friends finally reunite at Florrie's funeral for the first time for 31 years.
+The four friends reunite at Florrie's funeral for the first time for 31 years.
 Afterwards Tosker spends time with his grandchildren, Nicky decides to try and patch things up with Mary and Geordie walks off to an unknown fate.